 There’s no question why the LAD Weather watch is often compared to the much more expensive and popular Suunto watches.
 From the looks alone, this can pass as the real deal.
 It has almost the same features and functions as well, making it a really great buy.

 But as the cheaper alternative, it does indeed have its cheap moments.
-It has an acrylic face material instead of Suunto’s mineral crystal, which is probably why it scratches easily, and it is mostly made in plastic.
+It has an acrylic face material instead of Suunto’s mineral crystal, which is probably why it scratches easily, and it is mostly made of plastic.
 So it does really feel cheaper to the touch.
 But if you are not that particular about that, then you would have no problem with its looks.

 Many users have complained about its poor backlight as well.
 There is no adjustable brightness option so if the display isn’t clear enough for you, then it’s going to be an issue.
 There were also complaints of the altimeter, barometer and compass needing constant re-calibration.

 However, with its price, it is still a great buy.
 A multi-function tactical watch such as this usually goes for much higher price.
 As one reviewer notes, if this stops functioning after a few months, then you can just buy a new one and it’s still much cheaper than a $400 watch with the same features.

 The complete name of this watch on Amazon is Palada Men’s Sports Digital Wrist Watch Electronic Quartz Movement Water Resistant Military Business Casual with LED Backlight.
 It’s quite a mouthful, but unlike the first two watches in this list, it doesn’t have that many functions.
 It claims to be a military watch, but it’s generous to call it that.
 It’s a sports watch with few survival features.